ACM India Eminent Speaker Program

 Talk 2: CricInfo—A Tech History

-- Vivek Kulkarni, Chief Architect, Persistent Systems Ltd.
+- Vivek Kulkarni, Delivery Head and Chief Architect, Persistent Systems Ltd.

 Talk 1: Theory of Computation